-A review of system-level interventions concluded that the most effective at reducing further healthcare use were those targeted at people who had attended emergency care or had been hospitalised.186 Interventions were usually intensive, multisession clinic-based programmes.
-They were nurse led or used experts including pharmacists or allergy specialists.186 These findings mirror the little 1+ work published in the UK, which showed that a clinic based in primary care was ineffective,206 while a specialist nurse-led intervention targeted at those attending emergency care reduced further unscheduled care, albeit less in people from ethnic minority groups than in those from white populations.207
+A review of system-level interventions concluded that the most effective at reducing further healthcare use were those targeted at people who had attended emergency care or had been hospitalised.
+Interventions were usually intensive, multisession clinic-based programmes.
+They were nurse-led or used experts including pharmacists or allergy specialists.
+These findings mirror the little work published in the UK, which showed that a clinic based in primary care was ineffective, the a specialist nurse-led intervention targeted at those attending emergency care reduced further unscheduled care, albeit less in people from ethnic minority groups than in those from white populations.
+The second care in the control of the cont

-Further studies examining the impact of interventions on people from minority $|{1^+}$ ethnic groups in the UK are needed.
+Further studies examining the impact of interventions on people from minority ethnic groups in the UK are needed.